cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 manage the whole certificate life-cycle, offer CRL handling, take care for unique serial numbers and use defined registration processes.

-Nevertheless all the modern crypto algorithms in CrypTool are implemented according to international standards and are working as "well" as in productive applications.
+Nevertheless, all the modern crypto algorithms in CrypTool are implemented according to international standards and are working as "well" as in productive applications.

 3.2.
 Win32 environment, rights for installation and usage, Java-Runtime
      ------------------------------------------------------------------
-CrypTool requires a Win32 environment.
+CrypTool 1.4.31 is supported to run under Windows 7.
-CrypTool 1.4.30 is supported to run under Windows XP, Windows Vista and Windows 7.
+CrypTool requires a Win32 environment, which is also available in 64-bit Win-7.

-Some functions [ANIMAL, ECC demonstration -- see chapter 1.2, part (3)] require an installed Java Runtime Environment JRE (version >=1.5).
+Some functions like ANIMAL, ECC demonstration, ... [see chapter 1.2, part (3)] require an installed Java Runtime Environment JRE (version >= 1.5).

 The computer equipment should have at least a 300 MHz CPU, 256 MByte RAM, and 100 MByte free space on the hard drive (low requirements).

-Different language versions (localizations) can be used in parallel at one computer (must be installed in different directories).
+Different language versions (localizations) of CrypTool 1 can be used in parallel at one computer, if installed in different directories.

 Different users using the same PC can have different settings (because these settings are stored in the user-specific area of the Windows registry).

 Usage of CrypTool:
- - CrypTool can be used without having administrator access rights.
+ - CrypTool can be run without having administrator access rights.
  - Explanation:
    When using the CrypTool application you need write access for:
     - files within the CrypTool directory PSE (for the PKI key management),
     - files within the user-specific TEMP directory (for storing temporary files),
     - the user-specific area of the Windows registry (to store user settings).

 Installation of CrypTool:
- - Under Windows XP this can be done without having administrator access rights; but under Windows Vista and Windows 7 these rights are required.
+ - Also the installation can be done without having administrator access rights.
  - Explanation:
    During the installation process persistent data is stored at the following places, so the installing person needs to have write access for: